dehghanpur10/AWS_challenge1/README.md

   we must pass to `NewCore()` two dependency :
   - dynamoDB instance ---> for communicate with the database
-  - unmarshalmap method ---> for preparing output data.
+  - unmarshal method ---> for preparing output data.

-  In `handelr()` function we get device using id that came from the input, if device was exist return device input otherwise return not found error
+  In `handelr()` function we get device using id that came from the input, if device was existed return device input otherwise return not found error

   ## Test
   >There are test file in `serviceHnadler` package.

- there are serveral test cases in each test function that cover different state  then for each test, first we mock dependency and create handler by using it dependency. then we execute handelr function and in end check rusult
+ there are several test cases in each test function that cover different state  then for each test, first we mock dependency and create handler by using it dependency. then we execute handler function and in end check result